Things to Do in East London

 Spitalfields Market

-One of London’s oldest markets, Spitalfields blends the old and new with effortless cool.
-You’ll find designer clothes, handmade jewellery, quirky gifts, and plenty of street food.
-Wander the market, pop into nearby boutiques, and check out the local art scene.
+One of London's oldest markets, Spitalfields combines the old and the new with stylish ease.
+Designer fashion, handmade jewellery, eccentricgifts, and loads of street food are on offer.
+Explore the market, visitnearby boutiques, and sample the local art scene.
+The surrounding historic buildings lend the entire area a unique East End feel.

 Wilton’s Music Hall

-Step back in time at the world’s oldest surviving music hall.
-Wilton’s is an atmospheric venue where you can catch live music, theatre, or comedy in beautifully faded surroundings.
-It’s intimate, historic, and downright magical—don’t miss it.
+Travel through time to the world's oldest surviving music hall.
+Wilton's is a atmospheric place where you can catch live music, theatre, or comedy in breathtakingly faded decor.
+It's tiny, old, and positivelymagical—don't skip it.
+Pop into the antiquated bar for a tipple and soak up the old-world atmosphere prior to the show.

 Regent’s Canal

-For a slice of serenity, stroll along Regent’s Canal from Victoria Park through Hackney and beyond.
-Watch the colourful narrowboats glide by, stop at a waterside café, or just enjoy the peace and quiet away from the bustle of the main streets.
+For as slice of peace, take a stroll along Regent's Canal from Victoria Park to Hackney and beyond.
+Keep an eye out for the brightly coloured narrowboats chugging along the canal, stop off at a waterside café, or just take in the serenity and tranquility away from the noise of the main roads.
+It is also very cycle-friendly, with picturesque routes which wind and turn through some of East London's prettiest hidden gems.

 Genesis Cinema